 The best time to visit Tanzania is in the dry season, which runs from June to October.
 Animals are much easier to find during this period since they have to concentrate around water and there is less vegetation for them to hide in.
 There are fewer mosquitoes at this time of the year, because there is almost no rain which also means skies are open and sunny.
 It is the high season though, so expect crowds.
 The famous wildebeest mass migration (also known as the Great Migration) usually peaks during June and July in the Serengeti, the most popular time for visitors to converge on the area en masse.
 We suggest traveling to the Serengeti between May and June to avoid the crowds but still enjoy spectacular wildlife sightings, including the big five – elephant, rhino, leopard, buffalo, and lion.

 Read more about the best time to visit Tanzania.

 - Dar es Salaam.
 Most international airlines fly here and it is the best airport to explore the southern circuit from.

 - Kilimanjaro International Airport (KIA) is close to Arusha and is the gateway for safaris to the Serengeti, Ngorongoro, Tarangire and Lake Manyara parks.

 - Zanzibar.
 Some international airlines fly directly to the island which is part of Tanzania.

 Malaria and yellow fever

 Anti-malaria medication is recommended so you are safe during your safari in Tanzania.
 Proof of yellow fever vaccination upon arrival is required as well if you are traveling from yellow fever endemic countries/regions.
-You can find that list here or visit your nearest travel clinic.

 What to pack for Tanzania safaris